CongChen2017/InteractiveVisualizationHW/README.md

-## homework from Northwestern University Data Science Bootcamp program.
+## Home work of Data Science Bootcamp.
 Please check this link for the final product: https://plotlyhomework.herokuapp.com

+Listed below are the instructions of the work:

 # Belly Button Biodiversity